fishawack/core/README.md

 }
 ```

+#### Vue

+All `.vue` files found in `_Build/vue/` will be converted to html and then ran through the same process as above to check for unused css.
+This won't execute javascript and will ignore any tags that aren't native html tags so its fairly common to have to use more uncss ignore tags in a vue/SPA project.

+#### Whitelist

-There are a few keywords that are globally immnue from being stripped from the css.
+There are a few keywords that are globally whitelisted from being stripped from the css.

 #### `.active / .deactive`